Early on I knew that I wanted to be an artist.

 That’s how I learned to: oil paint, cast glass sculptures and carve large woodcuts!

-…Of course, then there was that time I spent all night painting a mural for someone’s office that turned out so bad, I had to paint white over it the next day to restore the wall – all without any pay!
+…Of course, then there was that time I spent all night painting a mural for someone’s office that turned out so badly, I had to paint white over it the next day to restore the wall – all without any pay!

-For fun, I began a collaboration with my (first), wife, making elaborate sculptures from found objects.
+For fun, I began a collaboration with my, (first), wife, making elaborate sculptures from found objects.

-I didn’t consider these sculptures as personal to me, just fantastic opportunities to play and learn, so even though the inventive design and labor were easily half mine, this work was signed under her name – because they were meant to express her.
+I didn’t consider these sculptures as personal to me, just fantastic opportunities to play and learn, so even though the inventive design and labor were easily more than half mine, this work was signed under her name – because they were meant to express her.

 They were well received and collected, traveled the world in shows, and were highlighted in coffee table books like: “The Art of Mosaic Design“ and ” The Artful Teapot“.